Hijabophobia

-A painting depicting Austrian Chancellor Sebastian Kurz and Austrian Vice-Chancellor Heinz Christian Strache, in which the hijab is removed from a Muslim girl.
+Anti-hijab installation at a park in Malmö.

 Hijabophobia is a type of religious and cultural discrimination against Muslim women who wear the hijab.
-The discrimination has had manifestations in public, working and educational places.
+The discrimination has had manifestations in public, working, and educational places.

 Analysis

-Hijabophobia is a term referring to discrimination against women wearing Islamic veils, including the hijab, chador, niqāb and burqa.
-It is considered a gender-specific type of Islamophobia, or simply "hostility towards the hijab".
-The term is applied to discourse based in colonial representations of Muslim women as victims oppressed by misogynistic cultures in academic circles.
+Hijabophobia is a term referring to discrimination against women wearing Islamic veils, including the hijab, chador, niqāb, and burqa.
+It is considered a gender-specific type of Islamophobia or simply "hostility towards the hijab".
+The term is applied to discourse based in colonial representations of Muslim women as victims oppressed by misogynistic in academic circles.

 According to The Gazette, hijabophobia began as a French national phenomenon, citing the 1989 headscarf affair (l'affaire du foulard).
 In France, according to Ayhan Kaya, Islamophobia is mixed with hijabophobia.
-In a 2012 paper, Hamzeh posits that 'hijabophobia' encapsulates the sexist aspects of Islamophobia, in which Muslim women bear the brunt of anti-Muslim attacks.Other studies referred to the way that the Islamophobia is laced with hijabophobia, creating a scapegoating system in which Muslim women are stigmatized for using a hypervisible Islamic symbol.
-The practice of Hijab is also viewed as a submission to the patriarchal discourse that the US media and Western communities stoke it as a part of the Islam religion.
-In a nutshell, Muslim women veils interfere with the culture of Western communities as being a symbol of extremism, backwardness, and oppression.
+In a 2012 paper, Hamzeh posits that "hijabophobia" encapsulates the sexist aspects of Islamophobia, in which Muslim women bear the brunt of anti-Muslim attacks.Other studies referred to the way that the Islamophobia is laced with hijabophobia, creating a scapegoating system in which Muslim women are stigmatized for using a hypervisible Islamic symbol.
+The practice of Hijab is also viewed as a submission to the patriarchal discourse that US media and Western communities stoke it as a part of the religion of Islam.
+Overall, such veils supposedly "interfere with the culture of Western communities as being symbols of extremism, backwardness, and oppression."

 Political scientist Vincent Geisser argues that hijabophobia became more widespread after the September 11 attacks, as evidenced by the number of laws regulating and restricting the hijab in public places and governmental offices.
 A study found that Muslim girls in London perceived discrimination when wearing the hijab outside their immediate communities, and felt social pressure to not wear the hijab.
 In addition, according to the ACLU, 69% of women who wore the hijab reported at least one incident of discrimination, compared to 29% of women who did not wear the hijab.